 Here at ProcessMAP, we help businesses of all sizes develop and deploy cutting-edge workplace safety methodologies, including root cause identification and analysis workflows, via an innovative suite of EHS tools, which includes our leading incident management software.
 Our solutions support seamless data collection and review efforts while addressing ancillary issues such as regulatory compliance and profitability.

-5 Whys – One of the Root Cause Analysis (RCA) tools widely accepted for quick results.
+5 Why's – One of the most widely accepted Root Cause Analysis (RCA) tools for quick and high-impact results

-This is most commonly used by EHS investigation teams; its beauty is in its simplicity.
-Simply asking the question “Why” enough times until you get all the symptoms and down to the root cause, helps in arriving at possible solutions too.
-Conducting and capturing the Why? in ProcessMAP solution is an easy, intuitive way which drives investigation team to put as many why as needed to arrive to FINAL Root Cause.
-And solution provides the flexibility of doing the similar analysis for each or group of contributing factors which helps for better analysis.
+The 5 Why's approach is one of the most commonly used tools by EHS investigation teams; its beauty is in its simplicity.
+Simply asking the question “Why” enough number of times, till you are able to isolate secondary reasons and symptoms and down to the primary root cause, helps in arriving at potential long-term solutions.
+Conducting and capturing the "Why's" on ProcessMAP's mobile-first EHSQ platform is an easy, intuitive way which drives investigation team to put as many why as needed to clearly identify the FINAL Root Cause.
+Additionally, ProcessMAP's EHSQ solutions provide the flexibility of extending the analysis for each, as well as a group, of contributing factors, which in turn, helps drive better analysis.

 Connect with us today to learn how our solutions can future-proof your EHS program.